-Confirmation that development is subject to statutory biodiversity gain condition Y Pre-development Habitat Plan of existing onsite habitat (to scale) N Pre-development Habitat Value (on date of application or earlier) Y Completed Metric Calculation Tool Y
+Confirmation that development is subject to statutory biodiversity gain condition Y Pre-development Habitat Plan of existing onsite habitat (to scale) Y Pre-development Habitat Value (on date of application or earlier) Y Completed Metric Calculation Tool N Statement of Habitat Degradation where present (with dates and details) N/A Reason for proposing an earlier date if applicable (ie. degradation) N/A Description of Irreplaceable Habitat where present N/A SMALL SITES METRIC ONLY: "Competent person" information (ie. qualifications, skills, experience) N/A

-Statement of Habitat Degradation where present (with dates and details) N/A Reason for proposing an earlier date if applicable (ie. degradation) N/A Description of Irreplaceable Habitat where present N/A SMALL SITES METRIC ONLY: "Competent person" information (ie. qualifications, skills, experience) N/A BNG METRIC INFORMATION missing or incorrect: Incomplete or incorrect cells are shown in metric (eg. habitat quantity, type or condition, strategic significance) TBC
+BNG METRIC INFORMATION missing or incorrect:

+Incomplete or incorrect cells are shown in metric (eg. habitat quantity, type or condition, strategic significance) TBC --- -----

-POST DEVELOPMENT PROPOSALS FOR BIODIVERSITY NET GAIN (BNG) PLEASE NOTE: THIS IS NOT ESSENTIAL INFORMATION PRIOR TO DETERMINATION.
-Post-development information is indicative only ; final proposals must be confirmed at Biodiversity Gain Plan statutory condition stage.
-ON-SITE SIGNIFICANT BNG is proposed (If Y, please see later table) N OFF-SITE APPLICANT-OWNED BNG is proposed (ie. Land shown on plan within the "blue line" boundary and inserted in "offsite" tab of statutory metric) N PLEASE NOTE: Where applicant-owned off-site or significant on-site BNG proposals are present, these should be secured and monitored for 30 years.
+POST DEVELOPMENT PROPOSALS FOR BIODIVERSITY NET GAIN (BNG)

+PLEASE NOTE: THIS IS NOT ESSENTIAL INFORMATION PRIOR TO DETERMINATION.

+Post-development information is indicative only; final proposals must be confirmed at Biodiversity Gain Plan statutory condition stage.

+ON-SITE SIGNIFICANT BNG is proposed (If Y, please see later table) Y OFF-SITE APPLICANT-OWNED BNG is proposed (ie. Land shown on plan within the "blue line" boundary and inserted in "offsite" tab of statutory metric) TBC

+PLEASE NOTE: Where applicant-owned off-site or significant on-site BNG proposals are present, these should be secured and monitored for 30 years.
 The determining authority is responsible for monitoring for compliance.
 OFF-SITE PURCHASE of BNG BNG units purchase from a third party to achieve 10% BNG uplift TBC Statutory biodiversity credits TBC PLEASE NOTE: Where purchased BNG units are proposed, any purchased units from the national register are secured and monitored for 30 years by conservation covenant, separately from this planning application process.

-POST DEVELOPMENT PROPOSALS: TYPE OF SIGNIFICANT ON-SITE HABITAT PROPOSED: (using the current government definition 1) SIGNIFICANCE AS DEFINED IN PPG POST DEVELOPMENT HABITAT TYPE PROPOSED NUMBER OF UNITS Medium or High Distinctiveness N/A N/A Large number of units at Low Distinctiveness N/A N/A Significant increase in Distinctiveness, Condition or Area N/A N/A
+POST DEVELOPMENT PROPOSALS: TYPE OF SIGNIFICANT ON-SITE HABITAT PROPOSED: (using the current government definition ) SIGNIFICANCE AS DEFINED IN PPG POST DEVELOPMENT HABITAT TYPE PROPOSED NUMBER OF UNITS Medium or High Distinctiveness Large number of units at Low Distinctiveness Significant increase in Distinctiveness, Condition or Area The type of significant on-site enhancements will be detailed in full once we have received and reviewed the metric, as per our comments.